jlbradley1844/jlbradley1844.github.io/_drafts/and-why-the-youth-group-never-worked.md

 was up against.

 One was gender imbalance - no matter what group I was in, it always seemed to have more guys than women.
-Even in New York, that was the case.
+Even in New York that was the case.
 Naturally, women reported the same thing for _themselves_.
 Why would it be the case?
 Wouldn't you have a 50/50 split most of the time?
 And even if you didn't, would you have just as great an odds